thng4165/Drug-Repurposing/README.md

 # Benchmarking heterogeneous network-based methods for drug repurposing

 ## Introduction
-In this study, we systematically evaluate nine advanced heterogeneous network-based DR methods across eight diverse datasets, including six publicly available datasets and two newly introduced drug-disease datasets.
-The methods are based on (i) matrix factorization: NMF, NMF-PDR, NMF-DR and VDA-GKSBMF, (ii) matrix completion: BNNR, OMC and HGIMC and (iii) recommendation system:
+In this study, we systematically evaluate ten advanced heterogeneous network-based DR methods across eight diverse datasets, including six publicly available datasets and two newly introduced drug-disease datasets.
+The methods are based on (i) matrix factorization: NMF, NMF-PDR, NMF-DR and VDA-GKSBMF; (ii) matrix completion: BNNR, OMC and HGIMC; (iii) recommendation system:
-IBCF and LIBMF.
+IBCF and LIBMF; and (iv) deep learning approach: DRDM.
 We assess their performance using multiple evaluation metrics including the area under the receiver operating characteristic (AUC) and area under the precision-recall curve (AUPR), analyze the impact of data sparsity, and compare our findings with previous benchmarking studies.